Category:136 Local Public Agency (LPA) Policy

 |MoDOT District & Central Office Information|

-The Local Public Agency (LPA) Policy, produced by the Missouri Department of Transportation (MoDOT) is intended to be used as a guide for cities and counties that sponsor projects utilizing federal transportation funds provided under the current transportation bill, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+The Local Public Agency (LPA) Policy, produced by the Missouri Department of Transportation (MoDOT) is intended to be used as a guide for cities and counties that sponsor projects utilizing federal transportation funds provided under the current transportation bill, the Moving Ahead for Progress in the 21st Century (MAP-21).
 The local agency may reference MoDOT's Standard Specifications for Highway Construction for issues not addressed in the LPA Policy.
-The LPA Policy addresses five local programs that are funded under the current transportation act:
+The LPA Policy addresses four local programs that are funded under the current transportation act:

 - Off-System Bridge Replacement and Rehabilitation Program (BRO)

 - On-System Bridge Replacement and Rehabilitation Program (BRM)

 Title 23, as amended by MAP-21 requires MoDOT to administer all funds apportioned and allocated to the state under this transportation act.
 MAP-21 directs that certain percentages of funding categories within the state's apportionment must be sub-allocated towards the Off-System Bridge Replacement and Rehabilitation Program (BRO), the STP Urban Attributable Program, the STP - Transportation Alternatives Program and the Congestion Mitigation and Air Quality Program.